TheRealToxicDev/InfinityBotsGuide/docs/server/policies/index.md

 4. Spamming Messages in testing channels
 5. Public Owner / Moderation commands
 6. Responding Command not found messages by doing help `Unknown Command`
+7. Your bot cannot expose any data like token or user data, or have an public eval / exec command

 ---